orlandopoliba/orlandopoliba.github.io/research.md

 9. A. Bach, M. Cicalese, L. Kreutz, G. Orlando.
 The antiferromagnetic XY model on the triangular lattice: chirality transitions at the surface scaling. _Calculus of Variations and Partial Differential Equations_ **60** (2021), Article no. 149
 10. M. Cicalese, G. Orlando, M. Ruf.
 Coarse graining and large-N behavior of the d-dimensional N-clock model. _Interfaces Free Bound._ **23** (2021), 323–351
 11. M. Cicalese, G. Orlando, M. Ruf.
 Emergence of concentration effects in the variational analysis of the N-clock model. _Comm.
 Pure Appl.
 Math._ **75** (2022), 2279-2342.
 12. A. Bach, M. Cicalese, L. Kreutz, G. Orlando.
 The antiferromagnetic XY model on the triangular lattice: topological singularities. _Indiana Univ.
 Mat.
-J._, to appear
+J._ **71** (2022), 2411-2475.
 13. M. Cicalese, G. Orlando, M. Ruf.
 A classical $$S^2$$-spin system with discrete out-of-plane anisotropy: variational analysis at surface and vortex scalings. _Nonlinear Analysis_ (2022), Article no. 112929.
 14. M. Cicalese, G. Orlando, M. Ruf.
 The N-clock model: Variational analysis for fast and slow divergence rates of N. _Arch.
 Ration.
 Mech.
 Anal._ **245** (2022), 1135–1196.
 15. M. Cicalese, M. Forster, G. Orlando.
 Variational analysis of the $$J_1$$-$$J_2$$-$$J_3$$ model: a non-linear lattice version of the Aviles-Giga functional. _Arch.
 Ration.
 Mech.
 Anal._ **245** (2022), 1059–1133.